Zenarmor Application Control on OPNsense

-App DB is used by Sensei's Application Control engine to recognize and classify the application that each connection packet carries.
-The database contains dynamic signatures that indicate to the packet engine how to better classify the connections.
+App DB to understand and classify the application a particular connection packets carry.
+The database contains dynamic signatures which hint the packet engine to be able to classify the connections more accurately.

-Applications are classified according to their type and are listed under the App Controls tab.
-They are displayed in a click-to-open tree-view for easy access.
+Applications are categorized by their type and listed in a click-to-open tree-view for convenient access.

 Figure 1: App Control Settings

-App controls page, and it can be difficult to scroll down and navigate through all of the individual application categories.
+There are quite many applications here and sometimes it might be hard to just scroll down and navigate through all individual application categories.
 You can use the

-Search field to look for and locate a specific application.
-To find an application in the list, simply type its name into the search form.
+Search field to search and find a specific application.
+To search for an application in the list just type the application name in the search form.